How to Start Learning to Code When You Don’t Know Where to Start

 You don’t really learn unless you struggle through it.
 That said, you won’t always be able to move forward without some help.
 So how do you find that help?

 First off, forget books.
-They aren’t a great place to start here, because the number and types of errors they can cover is so small.
+They aren’t a great place to start here, because the number and types of errors they can cover are so small.

 Online is the easiest place to find help.
 Most devs look for solutions on StackOverflow or just google the error message (if they have one).
 Other solutions are to find newsgroups or forums dedicated to the language you’re using.